junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "Fuck," he curses, not caring about anything anymore.
 Dean reaches out and hauls on Cas's collar, pulling him over, dragging him into a tight hug with his lips on the angel's.
 The lips are as dry and chapped as the last time he remembered, but warmer and more alive.
 His teeth almost bump into Cas's lips, with his own fangs digging at the inner of his own lips.
 Dean retrains himself from using the tongue and teeth.
 It's still a messy one.

 Cas stills for a brief moment.
 His body moves before his eyes calming down from the wild startle.
-His arms wrap around Dean's back, pushing a reassuring weight on him, pressing their body together with the warmth of the chest radiating through the touch.
-His lips follow Dean's motion, he returns the kiss as Dean leads.
+His arms wrap around Dean's back, pushing a reassuring weight on him, pressing their bodies together with the warmth of the chests radiating through the touch.
+His lips following Dean's motion, he returns the kiss as Dean leads.

 Dean pants when he pulls back an inch, arms still wrapped at the back of Cas's head, his black hair more ruffled than before.
 Dean rests his head over Cas's shoulder, their cheeks touching.

 "That's how much I don't want you die, you get that?"
 Dean says by Cas's ear, his eyes closed.
 "If there is any chance of living, any at all, please don't die."
 He hears his tone pleading, and he leaves it be.

 "Okay."
-Cas answers quietly, his voice passing through the vibration of his chest and Dean can feel the move right where his heart pounds.
+Cas answers quietly, his voice passing through the vibration of his chest and Dean can feel the vibration right where his heart pounds.

 "Okay," Dean pats on his back one last time and lets him go.
 He wipes the corners of his eyes.